8 Benefits of Installing a Water Softener System

 5. Makes Watering Plants Much Easier

-Chlorine content in water drives many gardeners nuts, especially if they need to use the water for delicate plants.
+The chlorine content in water drives many gardeners nuts, especially if they need to use the water for delicate plants.
 If you"re looking to water your houseplants with tap water, you may often have to let the water sit in an open container for at least 30 minutes before the chlorine drifts away.
 Otherwise, your lilies and other delicate plants will get a dose of chemicals each time you water them.
 Having a water softener system will essentially remove chlorine from the water, enabling you to water your plants straight from the tap.

 6. Quicker Water Heating

 Soft water is heated more quickly in hot water heating systems than hard water.
-In fact, using soft water in your water heaters can increase their efficiency by 22% (electric heaters), and by 29% for gas powered heaters.
+In fact, using soft water in your water heaters can increase their efficiency by 22% (electric heaters), and by 29% for gas-powered heaters.
 The improved efficiency translates into less energy consumption and therefore reduced utility bills.
 This can be beneficial for both residential heating and cooling systems as well as commercial heating systems that require a consistent heating system to keep their operations and machines at optimal conditions.

 7. Lowers the Risk for Skin Diseases

 Soft water has been shown to produce positive results for the skin.
 It gives your skin a fairly soft feel, and keeps your body being attacked easily by the common skin irritants that cause minor skin diseases.
-It also cuts downs the incidences of psoriasis and eczema, especially on children.
-Several studies have also indicated that soft water helps to prevent dry skin conditions and help make the skin clearer and suppler.
+It also cuts downs the incidences of psoriasis and eczema, especially in children.
+Several studies have also indicated that soft water helps to prevent dry skin conditions and helps make the skin clearer and suppler.